 Select which accounting program you will be using from the radio buttons.

-If you are using QuickBooks, the checkbox for "Use Classes as well as Accounts for QuickBooks" will become enabled, and you can check that if you do use classes with your income accounts that match the donation categories in DONATION.
+If you are using QuickBooks Desktop, the checkbox for "Use Classes as well as Accounts for QuickBooks" will become enabled, and you can check that if you do use classes with your income accounts that match the donation categories in DONATION.